openconfig/gnmi-gateway/README.md

 into other formats and protocols for use by other systems.
 Some simple examples would be sending gNMI notifications to a Kafka stream or storing gNMI messages in a data store.
-Exporters will receive each gNMI message in the stream as it is received but also has access to [query][7] the local gNMI cache.
+Exporters will receive each gNMI message in the stream as it is received but also have access to [query][7] the local gNMI cache.

-Exporters may be run either on the same servers as your gnmi-gateway target connections or you can run exporters on a server and acting as clients to another gnmi-gateway cluster.
+Exporters may be run on the same servers as your gnmi-gateway target connections or you can run exporters on a server acting as clients to another gnmi-gateway cluster.
 This allows for some flexibility in your deployment design.

 See `exporters/exporter.go` for details on how to implement the Exporter interface.